9:30AM & 6:00PM

-Nursery Care is provided for ages 0-4 and children are cared for by background-checked volunteers and pagers are provided.
+Nursery Care is provided during morning service for ages 0-4 and children are cared for by background-checked volunteers and pagers are provided.

-Children's Church is also available.
+Children's Church is also available during morning service.
 Children start in-service and are dismissed during offering.

 Coffee and refreshments are available and all are welcome!

 Parking is available on Park and Elm St., the parking lot behind the church, the dentist office on Park St., Hannaford's Office building on Elm St., and the concourse.